Covid-19 coronavirus: Over 70s urged to stay home

 This puts her in the category of "at-risk" New Zealanders who have a compromised immune system, and are more vulnerable to Covid-19.

-Until New Zealand moves to Level 4 Just before midnight on Wednesday - when everyone will be in self isolation - people aged 70 and over have been asked to stay at home.
+Until New Zealand moves to Level 4 Just before midnight on Wednesday - when everyone will be in self-isolation - people aged 70 and over have been asked to stay at home.

 But since this announcement on Saturday - when New Zealand moved to Level 2 on the alert system, stories and photos have emerged of people continuing to socialise and avoid social distancing.